hal-ler/shrinkwrap/README.md

 0001-Fixed-call-site-type-inference.patch : fixes call-site type inference in VTV (GCC 4.9.2).
 0002-Extended-protection.patch : applies the extended policy to VTV (after patch 0001).
 0003-Fine-grained-protection.patch : applies the fine-grained policy to VTV (after patch 0002).
-0004-LibVTV-extension-for-micro-benchark.patch : generates debug output for VTV to be used with microbenchmark (GCC 4.9.2).
+0004-LibVTV-extension-for-micro-benchark.patch : generates debug output for VTV (for microbenchmark) (GCC 4.9.2).
-clang-cfi-debug.diff : generates debug output for CFI-VPTR to be used with microbenchmark (LLVM 3.8, not tested recently).
+clang-cfi-debug.diff : generates debug output for CFI-VPTR (for microbenchmark) (LLVM 3.8, not tested recently).

 ## Microbenchmark - classtester:
 Build the microbenchmark using "make".